Michael Sweet

-Michael Harrison Sweet (born July 4, 1963) is an American musician; he is the co-founder, songwriter, guitarist and lead singer of the metal band Stryper.
-He has also had a successful solo career and served as singer and guitarist for Boston from 2007 to 2011.
+Michael Harrison Sweet (born July 4, 1963) is an American musician, the co-founder, principal songwriter, guitarist, and lead singer of the heavy metal band Stryper.
+Spin has described him as "Stryper's vocalist and principal songwriter."
+He has also had a successful solo career, recorded with the supergroups Sweet & Lynch and Sunbomb, and served as singer and guitarist for Boston from 2007 to 2011.